fastfetch-cli/fastfetch-wiki/Migrate-Neofetch-Logo-To-Fastfetch.md

   ▀▀   ▀▀ ▀▀ ▀▀ ▀▀ ▀▀ ▀▀ ▀▀ ▀▀    🬁▀🬀▀▀ 🬁▀🬀▀▀
 ```

-2. Replace all other hard coded ANSI escape codes to `$N`
+2. Replace all other hard-coded ANSI escape sequences with `$N`

 ```
     $3                   ▄